-Feeling loved is about more than just someone giving you a gift or spending time with you.
-It’s the feeling that people understand you and appreciate you for who you are.
-Reflect on what makes you feel loved and how that has been meaningful in your life.
+Feeling loved is about more than just someone giving you a gift or spending quality time with you.
+It’s the feeling that people really understand you and appreciate you for who you actually are.
+Reflect on what makes you feel loved and how that has been meaningful in your own life.

 39. What is the biggest risk you’ve ever taken, and why?

-What is the biggest risk that you have ever taken and why was it significant?
+What is the biggest risk that you have ever taken and why was it significant to you?

 40. What are your favorite smells, and why?

-Have you ever thought about why certain smells are appealing to you?
-Maybe it’s the smell of chocolate chip cookies baking in the oven.
-Or maybe it’s the fruit trees that grow by your house.
+Have you ever thought about why certain smells are appealing?
+The smell of chocolate chip cookies baking in the oven… yes please!
+Or, maybe it’s the fruit trees that grow by your house.
 If you could bottle up a certain smell, what would it be?

 41. If you could take back one thing you’ve said or done, what would it be and why?

-We’ve all said or done things we regret.
-Maybe you regret a comment that came off as insensitive and now your friend barely speaks to you.
-Maybe you did something mean to someone else.
+We’ve all have said or done things we regret.
+Maybe you regret a comment that came off as a bit insensitive and now your friend barely speaks to you.
+Or, perhaps you did something mean to someone else.
 Think about if there is something you could take back and why it would make a difference in your life.

 42. If you could be reunited with anyone, who would it be?